UwUClub/Zappy/README.md

 ### SSH

 > G++ 20+ is required
-> Other dependencies : Ogre3D, Catch
-> Other dependencies are installed automatically if not found
+> Other dependencies : Ogre3D, Catch should be installed automatically if not found

 ```bash
 git clone git@github.com:UwUClub/Zappy.git